 There are several causes of noise in photographs.
-Some of the most common causes are low light settings, shooting indoors, high ISO, or you are shooting a long exposure image.
+Some of the most common causes are low light settings like you might find at a reception, shooting indoors, high ISO, or you are shooting a long exposure image.
 Sometimes a slight bit of noise is desirable, depending on your goal for the photo.
 Many times, noise is unwanted because it can be distracting.
 Lightroom is an excellent tool to use to reduce noise in your wedding photography.

 What Does Reducing Noise Mean?

 To understand how to reduce noise in Lightroom, you first need to learn the definition of digital noise.
 This type of flaw is a discoloration of an image.
 The image may appear pixelated if you zoom in very closely.
 Digital noise often appears in photos that have been shot in low light, which can happen quite often during a wedding shoot.